alohajaycee/js-overmorrow/README.md

 # Overmorrow
-JS library for creating recurring events
+Making recurring events easy to display
+## Getting Started
+Install via NPM or via CDN to your project.